A Perfect Drive Along California’s Central Coast

 Spend the morning exploring Ojai’s famous valleys, orange groves and surrounding hills.

-Drive to Santa Barbara to explore what is commonly called America’s Rivera.
+Drive to Santa Barbara to explore what is commonly called The American Rivera.
 Stroll the boutiques of downtown and take a trolley tour of all the major sites.
 Follow the Urban Wine Trail to sample wines of the region before dinner on the town.

 OVERNIGHT: SANTA BARBARA